Patricia Griffin Kellicker, BSN

 How is kidney cancer diagnosed?
 American Cancer Society website.
 Available at:

 Kidney biopsy.
-National Kidney and Urologic Diseases Information Clearinghouse website.
+National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at:

 6/3/2011 DynaMed's Systematic Literature Surveillance

 http://www.ebscohost.com/dynamed: Mills E, Eyawo O, Lockhart I, Kelly S, Wu P, Ebbert JO.
 Smoking cessation reduces postoperative complications: a systematic review and meta-analysis.
 Am J Med.
 2011;124(2):144-154.

 Last reviewed May 2016 by Mohei Abouzied, MD

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 Please be aware that this information is provided to supplement the care provided by your physician.
 It is neither intended nor implied to be a substitute for professional medical advice.
 CALL YOUR HEALTHCARE PROVIDER IMMEDIATELY IF YOU THINK YOU MAY HAVE A MEDICAL EMERGENCY.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with any questions you may have regarding a medical condition.

 Copyright © EBSCO Information Services.
 All rights reserved.